 1. Amazon FBA costs money

 You’ll also need to make sure that your products are still profitable after taking into account your FBA fees.
+You can calculate your fees using Amazon’s FBA calculator.

 2. Prepping your product for Amazon FBA can be tricky

-When you register for Amazon FBA you will have access to Amazon’s guidelines on how to prepare and ship your items to their warehouse.
-These guidelines are strict, and you cannot afford to make a mistake.
-If your inventory is not properly labelled it will be rejected at the warehouse causing delays and frustration, not to mention extra work.
+Sounds simple enough, right?
+But keeping track of FBA inventory can be a whole new kettle of fish.
+These guidelines are strict, and you can’t afford to make a mistake.
+If your inventory isn’t properly labelled it will be rejected at the warehouse, causing delays and frustration, not to mention extra work.
 So, it’s important you follow the instructions carefully.

-When your customer receives their order, dispatched by Amazon FBA, the packaging will include Amazon’s branding.
 This means it’s more difficult for you to build your reputation using brand awareness as your identity is not visible on your packaging.
 If brand awareness matters to you, you won’t benefit, so you’ll need to weigh up how big a disadvantage this is to you, against the other advantages Amazon FBA offers.

 Is Amazon FBA Suitable for All Businesses?